Canadian National 1392

-Canadian National 1392 is a preserved "Ten-wheeler" type steam locomotive.
-It was built in 1913 by the Montreal Locomotive Works originally for the Canadian Northern Railway before it was absorbed into the Canadian National Railway.
+Canadian National 1392 is a preserved H-6-g class "Ten-wheeler" type steam locomotive.
+It was built in April 1913 by the Montreal Locomotive Works (MLW) for the Canadian Northern Railway (CNoR) before it was absorbed into the Canadian National Railway (CN).
 No. 1392 became famous in later years for pulling a plethora of small excursion trains throughout Western Canada.
-As of 2025, the locomotive is owned and operated by the Alberta Railway Museum and is based in Edmonton, Alberta.
+As of 2026, the locomotive is owned and operated by the Alberta Railway Museum and is based in Edmonton, Alberta.

 History

 Revenue service

-No. 1392 was constructed by the Montreal Locomotive Works in Montreal, Quebec, in April 1913 as one of fifty-six H-6-g class 4-6-0 "ten-wheeler" type locomotives built for the Canadian Northern Railway (CNoR).
-The locomotive was initially assigned to pull passenger trains throughout the Province of Alberta.
+No. 1392 was constructed by the Montreal Locomotive Works (MLW) in Montreal, Quebec, in April 1913, as one of fifty-six H-6-g class 4-6-0 "ten-wheeler" type locomotives built for the Canadian Northern Railway (CNoR), it was initially assigned to pull passenger trains throughout the Province of Alberta.
 In 1918, the CNoR merged with the Canadian Government Railways (and later the Grand Trunk Railway) to form the Canadian National Railway (CN), and No. 1392 and its classmates were subsequently relettered under the CN flag.
 The locomotive was reassigned by CN to pull passengers and mixed freight trains throughout various parts of Central and Western Canada.
 As larger locomotives were added to the roster, No. 1392 was reassigned once more to pull trains on branch lines in Alberta and Saskatchewan.
-In October 1954, No. 1392 was converted to burn oil, as opposed to coal.
-The locomotive was leased to the Northern Alberta Railways (NAR) on May 31, 1957, where it was reassigned to pull short-distance work trains and weed trains throughout Alberta.
-No. 1392 was retired from revenue service in June 1958, and it was thereafter donated to the City of Edmonton, who decided to move it to the Edmonton Exhibition grounds for static display.
+In 1954, No. 1392 was converted to burn oil, as opposed to coal.
+No. 1392 was retired from revenue service in 1955 and it was thereafter donated to the City of Edmonton, who decided to move it to the Edmonton Exhibition grounds for static display.

 Preservation

 During its time on static display, No. 1392 was meticulously maintained by members of the Canadian Railroad Historical Association (CRHA) Rocky Mountain Branch, in order to remain as clean and presentable to the general public as possible.
-In 1970, the locomotive was acquired by the recently formed Alberta Pioneer Railway Association (APRA), and the locomotive was thereafter moved from the exhibition grounds to the Association's nearby location at the Edmonton Transit Service (ETS) Cromdale Car Barn with the hopes of restoring it to operational status, and restoration work began in 1972.
-Work was completed in 1974, and No. 1392 was fired up and moved under its own steam for the first time under private ownership.
-The following year, 1975, the APRA relocated their equipment from the ETS car barn to a site that was part of CN's Coronado Subdivision.
-The site was opened to the public two years later, with No. 1392 being one of the locomotives to be used to pull the museum's regular short-distance tourist trains.
+In 1969, the locomotive was acquired by the recently formed Alberta Pioneer Railway Association (APRA), and the locomotive was thereafter moved from the exhibition grounds to the Association's nearby location at the Edmonton Transit Service (ETS) Cromdale Car Barn with the hopes of restoring it to operational status, and restoration work began in 1972.